Tim Murray

-Timothy Patrick Murray (born June 7, 1968) is an American lawyer and member of the Democratic Party who served as the 71st Lieutenant Governor of Massachusetts from 2007 to 2013, when he resigned to become the head of the Worcester Chamber of Commerce.
-Murray had previously served as a member of Worcester City Council from 1998 to 2007 and as the Mayor of Worcester from 2002 to 2007 (mayors in Worcester concurrently serve as at-large members of the City Council).
+Timothy Patrick Murray (born June 7, 1968) is an American lawyer and member of the Democratic Party who served as the 71st lieutenant governor of Massachusetts from 2007 to 2013, when he resigned to become the head of the Worcester Regional Chamber of Commerce.
+Murray had previously served as a member of Worcester City Council from 1998 to 2007 and as the mayor of Worcester from 2002 to 2007 (mayors in Worcester concurrently serve as at-large members of the city council).

-Early life and education
+Early life, education, and career

 Murray was born and raised in Worcester.
 His father taught high school and his mother worked as a nurse.
-He attended Worcester public elementary schools, and later went to St. John's High School in Shrewsbury.
+He attended Worcester public elementary and middle schools, and later went to St. John's High School in Shrewsbury.

 Murray earned his bachelor's degree at Fordham University.
 While at Fordham, Murray served as an aide to Bronx Borough President, Fernando Ferrer.
-He put himself through law school attending classes at night while working days as a substitute school teacher, earning his J.D. degree from the Western New England College School of Law.
+He put himself through law school attending classes at night while working days as a substitute school teacher.
+Murray holds a J.D. degree from the Western New England College School of Law.

-Following Law School, he became a partner in the Worcester firm of Tattan, Leonard and Murray.
+Following law school, he became a partner in the Worcester firm of Tattan, Leonard, and Murray.

 In 1997, Murray was elected to serve on the Worcester City Council as an at-large member.

-Mayor of Worcester
+Mayor of Worcester (2001–2007)

-He was elected mayor of the city in 2001, a position he held up until 2007 when he was inaugurated as Lieutenant Governor of Massachusetts.
+Murray was elected mayor of the City of Worcester in 2001, a position he held up until 2007 when he was inaugurated as Lieutenant Governor of Massachusetts.
 He was reelected twice, in both 2003 and 2005.
-In Worcester, which has a hybrid council/city manager form of government, the mayor is directly elected by the people and is considered the political leader of the city.
-The mayor is, by charter, chair of the City Council and chair of the School Committee, overseeing the city's 23,000-student public school system.
-The mayor appoints the membership of City Council committees and directs the council's meetings.
-The mayor is not the chief executive of the city; that power rests with the city manager, who is appointed by the City Council.
+In Worcester, which has a hybrid city council/city manager form of government, the mayor is directly elected by the voting public and is considered the political leader of the city.
+The mayor is, by charter, chair of the city council and chair of the School Committee, overseeing the city's 23,000-student public school system.
+The mayor appoints the membership of city council committees and directs the council's meetings.
+The mayor is not the chief executive of the city; that power rests with the city manager, who is appointed by the city council.

 As mayor, Murray promoted brownfields redevelopment, expanded commuter rail service and economic development.
 Through public advocacy, he helped to launch the largest downtown redevelopment project in the city's recent history, known as the City Square project, which involved redevelopment of a failed shopping mall on some 20 prime acres in the core of downtown Worcester.
 When first permitted, the City Square project was the single largest development project in Massachusetts history outside of Boston, but the $1.1 billion proposed downtown center in Quincy may surpass City Square if it is built as planned.

 Murray has also served on the boards of the Worcester Public Library, Worcester Historical Museum, Worcester Community Action Council, the Worcester Working Coalition for Latino Students and Preservation Worcester.